axibase/atsd/api/data/alerts/examples/query/alerts-query-last-hour.md

 ## Description

-Select all alerts that were open during the last hour.
+Select all alerts open during the last hour.

 ## Request